Microscopic and hydrodynamic correlation in 1d hard rod gas

 where $g(x,t|y,0) = \int dv ~\delta(x-y -vt) h(v) =\frac{1}{t} h\left(\frac{x-y}{t} \right)$ represents the propagator of a point particle to reach $x$ at time $t$ starting from $y$.
 The quantity

 corresponds to the probability of finding a particle to the left of position $x$ at time $t$.

-The expression for the microscopic mass density profile in Eq.~\eqref{eq:rho_Xt_micro} can be approximated in the limit of thermodynamically large $N$.
-In the limit of large $N$ and small $a$, while keeping $\frac{Na}{\sigma}$ fixed one obtains an approximate form of $\bar{\varrho}(X,t)$ as \cite{Mrinal_2024_HR}
+The expression for the microscopic mass density profile in Eq.~\eqref{eq:rho_Xt_micro} can be approximated in the thermodynamic limit, by taking large $N$ and small $a$, while keeping $\frac{Na}{\sigma}$ fixed.
+The approximate form of $\bar{\varrho}(X,t)$ is given by \cite{Mrinal_2024_HR}

 where,

 are the mass density and cumulative mass density in the point particle representation, respectively and $\Sigma_a^2(z,t) = \bar F(z,t) (N - \bar F(z,t))$.
 In the $N \to \infty$ limit (keeping $a$ fixed), the expression in Eq.~\eqref{sol:beyond-Euler-2} correctly reduces to the Euler solution